hisplan/msk-hpc-utils/README.md

 ### Launching Notebook

 Log in to Lilac and run the command below which will launch Jupyter Notebook in Lilac's compute node.
 For example, below will request 2 cores and 16 GB memory per CPU core for 8 hours.
-Make sure to use Python 2.7.x which is the default in Lilac.

 ```bash
 $ python launch.py \